Jianghongyu/Rnex/README.md

 for the descriptions given by people who claimed to have seen the puma were extraordinarily similar.
 The hunt for the puma began in a small village where a woman picking blackberries saw 'a large cat' only five yards away from her.
+Wherever it went, it left behind it a trail of dead deer and small animals like rabbits.
+The search proved difficult, for the puma was often observed at one place in the moring and at another place twenty miles away in the evening.